Baw Baw frog: Captive breeding program

 In order to save the frog from extinction, a self-sustaining captive breeding program was commenced, with Zoos Victoria taking the lead.
 When the program was started in 2010 almost nothing was known about managing the frogs in captivity.

+Zoos Victoria has been researching the effects of food sources and temperature are larvae's growth development.
+The larvae they raised was at either a low temperature of 12 degrees Celsius or a high temperature of 17 degrees Celsius, with or without substrate that regulated food availability.
+The researchers measured both body size and the duration until metamorphosis.
+The research concluded that changing the temperature and food sources could increase the birth rate.

 An artificial environment was created in a shipping container named "the Baw Baw Bunker" and the first eggs were collected from the wild in 2011 but were unviable.
 In 2013, 96 metamorphs were raised from collected eggs.
 Eleven females were captured from the wild in 2016 for the first time, and on 22 October 2018 the first eggs were laid in captivity.
 Researchers planned to place the eggs on a chytrid fungus-free part of Mt Baw Baw within four weeks.

 In November 2020, at which time it was estimated that about 1,000 of the frogs remained in the wild, 25 male and 25 female adult frogs were released with radio transmitters on their backs in various specially selected areas on Mt Baw Baw.
 Researchers hope that the release of the adult frogs, the first time this has been tried, would create a more robust population of the frogs more quickly than by releasing eggs alone.